-SpeedCore is a revolutionary method of composite structural-steel framing, aiming to replace the traditional steel frame around a reinforced concrete core in office-tower construction.
+SpeedCore is a non-proprietary revolutionary method of composite structural-steel framing, aiming to replace the common reinforced concrete core construction.
+Any fabricator can produce this composite system.

 - Cost savings

 - Increased blast resistance